 - Performance considerations

 - Textures: models with large textures or many textures will not load.
-Downsizing textures make them work, but the actual limitation t is unknown for now.
+Downsizing textures may make them work, but the actual limitation is unknown for now.
 Apple recommends textures no bigger than 2048×2048 pixels for best performance.

 - Vertex/Polygon count: some models cannot be loaded because they have too many vertices/faces.
 The limit is not clearly defined yet, but 500k seems to be a good rule of thumb.
-Apple recommends no more than 100k for best performance.
+Apple recommends no more than 100k for the best performance.

 - Animation: Apple recommends animations no longer than 10 seconds.